 A URL redirection may help you with some of these situations.
 However, these are all significant changes to the site.
 A domain migration and these changes will make it much harder to complete the work and spot what is causing any SEO issues.

-Now that we know when not to migrate to a new domain let us look at the things you need to keep in mind before beginning your domain migration process.
+Now that we know when not to migrate to a new domain, let us look at what you must remember before beginning your domain migration process.

-Make sure you have a backup plan for your old domain name.
+1. Make sure you have a backup plan for your old domain name.
 For example, is there a way to redirect it to your new domain?
-If not, you may lose some link equity from your old domain name.
+You may lose some link equity from your old domain name if you do.

-Find out if you can use your existing hosting provider or if you must switch to one of the registrar’s domain hosting providers.
+3. Find out if you can use your existing hosting provider or switch to one of the registrar’s domain hosting providers.

 Once you have answers to all these questions, you can initiate your domain migration process and conduct it efficiently and confidently.

-The domain migration process involves several key elements, and we break it down into the exact steps you should take to ensure a smooth sail.
+The domain migration process involves several key elements, and we break it down into the exact steps you should take to ensure smooth sailing.